-Information presented relates to a share of capital stock outstanding for each year.
-Net investment income per share represents net investment income divided by the average shares outstanding throughout the year.
-Amount calculated is less than \$0.005.
-Portfolio turnover of The Small Cap Opportunities Portfolio.
+(1) Information presented refacts to a strate of capital stock obtaining for each year.
+(2) Net investment income per share represents net investment income divided by the average shares outstanding throughout the year.
+(3) Amount calculated is less than \$0.005.
+(4) Portfolio turnover of The Small Cap Opportunities Portfolio.